 Reliability, Quality, and Cost

 Your customers are judging the trustworthiness of your business by how your shipments show up: are they largely on time and complete?
 Is communication on status proactive and clear?
-These factors are largely in control of your carrier, but your customers are likely to hold your business accountable for underperformance.
+These factors are largely under the control of your carrier, but your customers are likely to hold your business accountable for underperformance.

 There’s an old concept called the “unattainable triangle” which posits that goods or services can never be fast, inexpensive, and high quality all at the same time.
 One of these must always be sacrificed: you can have something on time with high quality, but it won’t be cheap; you can have it fast and cheap, but it won’t be any good…you get the picture.